qjlu404/psame-endec/README.md

 - - [ ] make a decoder.
 - - [ ] have an inline video stream.

-### plans for the overall structure:
+#### plans for the overall structure:
 Encoder - dll

 Decoder - dll

-Chargen - dll

-main/ui - exe
+main/ui - exe < encoder & decoder

-decoder calls a function in encoder and calls a function to record the message in between the headers. when decoded message, encoder gets the decoded msgs and compares them for error checking reencodes, records voice/plays recorded msg and then calls the chargen which plays a crawl text and encoded audio.
+Character gen - exe

+### On Encode:
+Encoder encodes the headers then calls the character gen with information like what alert type and stuff.

+### On Decode:
+Decoder compsares the 3 eas header tones and compares them for error checking and reencodes data and records the message in between the header and EOM.
+Encoder will replay the audible data as it's being recorded for lower latency.